isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2024-03-26-post-Clinical Research Coordinator Level 3 Programme.md

 <hr>
 <h4><strong>Qualification</strong></h4>
 <p>Participants who successfully completed all modules of this programme
-with at least 75% class attendance will receive a certificate of Completion (CRC Level 3 Programme) from SCRI Academy.</p>
+with at least 75% class attendance will receive a Certificate of Completion (CRC Level 3 Programme) from SCRI Academy.</p>
 <p>To download the programme brochure, please click <a href="/files/Resources/Workshops And Training/CRC_L3_Programme_brochure_V2_3.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <hr>